-A growing interest in hydrogen is prompting planners to consider the reuse of existing gas pipelines and other infrastructure for transportation and storage.
-In Germany, a key region of Europe’s energy system, experts are testing the parameters for safe operation of an integrated hydrogen grid.
+A growing interest in hydrogen is prompting planners to consider repurposing existing gas pipelines for transportation and storage.
+In Germany, experts are already testing the parameters for safe operation of an integrated hydrogen grid.

 The EU’s “Hydrogen Strategy for a Climate-Neutral Europe” of July 2020 is only the latest in a series of programs designed to foster the use of hydrogen to decarbonize and integrate the energy system.
 The G20, Germany, and Japan have also indicated interest in developing this technology.
 And more recently, a white paper jointly produced by German pipeline operators Nowega and Gascade and Siemens Energy studied practical aspects of converting natural gas pipelines as pillars of a future hydrogen-based energy transition.